 Exempt Groups

-Exempted degree seeking students enrolled in at least 3 credit hour per semester/term are eligible to voluntarily purchase the SHIP and will have the appropriate fee placed on their Student account.
+Exempted degree-seeking students enrolled in at least 3 credit hours per semester/term are eligible to voluntarily purchase the SHIP and will have the appropriate fee placed on their Student Account.

 Billing

-• Once the charge is added to the account, the student will have through the first day of the semester or session they first attend to complete the waiver.
+- Once the charge is added to the account, the student will have through the Friday of the first week of the semester or session they first attend to complete the waiver.
 If a waiver is both completed and approved in this timeframe the SHIP charge will be removed within ten (10) business days of the approval.

-• If a Student drops below the required credit hours on or before the end of the add/drop period of the start of the full semester, the insurance charge as well as coverage will be dropped.
+- If a Student drops below the required credit hours on or before the end of the add/drop period of the start of the full semester, the insurance charge as well as coverage will be dropped, unless the student used the SHIP.

-If students enroll into insurance after refunds have been issue, the student is not guaranteed to have additional aid funds issued.
+If students enroll in insurance after refunds have been issued, the student is not guaranteed to have additional aid funds issued.
 The student may have a charge/fee due and they will be responsible for that charge.

 SHIP Information